Configure SMS providers

 For each outgoing SMS, the list of active (running) providers is checked.
 The first provider that matches the criteria is picked as the service to be used for that particular message.
 This process is repeated for every outgoing SMS.

-Considering the list above, assume that an event rule tries to send an SMS notification to phone number +4670xxxxxx, and this number belongs to a device under an application with a “Europe” tag.
-In this case, the Proxy Message Provider will be picked.
+Considering the list above, assume that an event rule tries to send an SMS notification to phone number +4670xxxxxx, and this number belongs to a device under an application with a, 'ACME Corp' tag.
+Both of these conditions are met by the Twilio Training Server provider and it is enabled (see below), so that provider will be will be picked.

 Now, another event rule tries to send an SMS to phone number +6112xxxxx, and this number is of a device under an application with a “Australia” tag.
-“Clickatel Provider” matches the criteria, but it will be ignored since it’s disabled (i.e. not running).
+The GpsGate SMSProxy Provider might match the criteria, but it will be ignored since it’s disabled (i.e. not running).
 As there won’t be any other matching providers, this message will be blocked by default.

-Again, any phone number that belongs to a device under an application with a “South America” tag will be blocked, since there is a Block Message Provider defined for this purpose.
+Say that you want to block any phone number that belongs to a device under an application with a “South America” tag.
+Add a Block Message Provider defined for this purpose.

 You can always preview which provider is selected for a particular number by clicking the “Preview Matching Provider” button under the “Send Test SMS” section.
 You can also try to send a test SMS by clicking the “Send SMS” button.